SabineEmden/rock-paper-scissors/README.md

 This project for JavaScript Basics in the Foundations Course by The Odin Project uses JavaScript only.
 The game is played in the browser console.
 A Graphical User Interface with buttons and text will be added at a later time.

+To play the game, go to the [live preview](https://github.com/SabineEmden/rock-paper-scissors/deployments/github-pages) on GitHub Pages, open the browser console, type `playGame()`, then press `ENTER`.

 Skills used:
  - basic JavaScript
  - HTML boilerplate